justinmahar/articulate-nlg/README.md

 Creates a template that results in a 50/50 choice between an empty string or the provided text.
 The same as using `choose(["", text])`.

+The provided text is passed through the templating engine.

 You cannot use a `|` character in the text.
 If you need this character, use `say("pipe")` and have the `"pipe"` key map to `"|"`.

 ### • `say(vocabKey: string)`

-Creates a template that articulates another vocab key.
+Creates a template that cross-references another vocab key.

 ### • `param(paramKey: string)`

 Creates a template that references the value of a parameter.
+If it's a string, it will be part of the resulting text output.

+The value of the param is not passed through the templating engine.

 ### • `ifThen(paramKey: string, thenText: string)`

 Creates a template that uses the provided `thenText` if the param key exists and is not falsy.

+The provided text is passed through the templating engine.

 ### • `ifNot(paramKey: string, thenText: string)`

 Creates a template that uses the provided `thenText` if the param key doesn't exist or is falsy.

+The provided text is passed through the templating engine.

 ### • `ifElse(paramKey: string, thenText: string, elseText: string)`

 Creates a template with both `ifThen()` and `ifNot()` templates for the given param key.

+The provided text is passed through the templating engine.

 ### • `doFirst(paramTextPairs: {p: paramKey, t: text}[], defaultText: string = "")`

 Creates a template that uses `ifElse()` templates for each pair provided until true.
 If no param keys are truthy, the `defaultText` is used (defaults to empty string).

+The provided text is passed through the templating engine.

 ### Note on Nesting